pita bread:

 2. Scale bagels at 5 ounces.

-4. After the bagels are boiled for about a minute, they need to be scooped out quickly and, while wearing rubber gloves, dipped in bowls of whatever seeds you prefer from: everything mix (which we will cover how to make in class), sesame, poppy seed, and salt.
-We put seeds on the top and bottom.
-Here we are breaking with tradition.
+4. After the bagels are boiled for about a thirty seconds on each side, they need to be scooped out quickly and, while wearing rubber gloves, dipped in bowls of whatever seeds you prefer from: everything mix (which I will cover how to make in class), sesame, poppy seed, or salt.
+I put seeds on the top and bottom.
+Here I am breaking with tradition.
 Bagels used to be seeded on only the top.
-We just like more seeds.
+I just like more seeds.

 Notes